Many of the c-suite and senior-level corporate leaders I work with haven’t faced an executive job search in 5, 10 or even 15 years or more.

 They’ve been fortunate.

-As we all know, things can change in an instant.
+However, things can change in an instant.
 They can be let go without warning.
 Or they can suddenly find themselves living with the threat of a lay off.

 And there are those who truly have job security, at least for the time being, but are dissatisfied with their job or their company.
 They’re anxious to move on, or at least see what else is out there.